steph-xue/network/README.md

 <br></br>

 **6. Viewing following posts page**
-   - The user can view a list of posts only from users who they current follow (sorted in reverse chronological order)
+   - The user can view a list of posts only from users who they currently follow (sorted in reverse chronological order)
    - This can be accessed via the 'Following' tab &nbsp;